 If you don’t respect your husband and you live in the same house with a housemaid, a female like you, who respects your husband, you’re sowing a dangerous seed for the affection of your husband to go towards your housemaid even though this is no justification.
 But one thing you must know is that a man cannot put up with a disrespectful wife.
 “Better to dwell in a corner of a housetop, than in a house shared with a contentious woman” (Proverbs 21:9 NKJV).

 If you don’t respect your husband, you tempt him with respect coming from your housemaid.
 The devil, working through her, may even make her respect your husband deliberately to seduce him knowing that you’ve starved her with reverence.
 She’ll do for your husband acts of reverence, which you’ll not dare do, thereby stealing his heart.
-Ecclesiastes 7:26 says, “I discovered that a seductive woman is more bitter than death.
-Her passion is a trap, and her soft hands will bind you.
-Those who please God will escape from her, but sinners will be caught in her snare” (NLT).
+Ecclesiastes 7:26 says, “I discovered that a seductive woman is a trap more bitter than death.
+Her passion is a snare, and her soft hands are chains.
+Those who are pleasing to God will escape her, but sinners will be caught in her snare” (NLT).
 Please read that scripture slowly again.
 Did you understand that?
-Protect your husband from housemaid’s seduction.
+Protect your husband from the housemaid’s seduction.
 Not only will a seductive housemaid kill your marriage, but she can also kill you and even your husband.
 Be wise, woman.

 In addition to respecting her husband, what is the second thing a wife must do to keep her husband from a satanic takeover?

-2. Submit and adapt to your own husband: Ephesians 5:22 says, “Wives subject (be submissive and adapt yourself to your own husband, as (a service) to the Lord” (Amplified Bible).
-Pay close attention to the word “adapt” To adapt means to change, adjust, alter, modify, get used to, settle in.
+2. Submit and adapt to your own husband: Ephesians 5:22 says, “Wives, be subject (be submissive and adapt yourselves) to your own husbands as [a service] to the Lord” (AMPC).
+Pay close attention to the word “adapt” To adapt means to change, adjust, alter, modify, get used to, and settle in.
 Also, notice that the reason to subject yourself as a wife to your husband is not because of your husband but because of the Lord – subjecting yourself to your husband is a service to the Lord.
 Most wives don’t realize this.
 If you can’t subordinate and submit yourself to the man you want to marry or you’ve married, you’ll create avoidable problems for yourself.
 There’s no need to compete with your husband or engage in a rivalry with him notwithstanding your justification for this.

 Ephesians 5:24 says, “Therefore, just as the church is subject to Christ, so let the wives be to their own husbands in everything” (NKJV).
 Subjection to your own husband (not another person’s husband or all men), should be in everything as long as it doesn’t amount to disobedience to the Word of God.